 This needs to be a consistent and reliable property of your vehicle’s steering system.
 A steering wheel that doesn’t behave as it should may cause accelerated vehicle wear and even dangerous situations.

 An off-center steering wheel is relatively easy to diagnose and fix.
-Most of the time the problem is caused by misaligned wheels, and a mechanic can straighten them out to the manufacturer’s specifications and then make sure the steering wheel is straight.
+Most of the time the problem is caused by misaligned wheels, and an alignment shop or repair shop can straighten them out to the manufacturer’s specifications and then make sure the steering wheel is straight.

 How a Steering Wheel Works